powersync-ja/powersync-sqlite-core/docs/sync.md

     - A `schema: { tables: Table[], raw_tables: RawTable[] }` entry specifying the schema of the database to use.
 Regular tables are also inferred from the database itself, but raw tables need to be specified.
       If no raw tables are used, the `schema` entry can be omitted.
+    - `active_streams`: An array of `{name: string, params: Record<string, any>}` entries representing streams that have an active subscription object in the application at the time the stream was opened.
 2. `stop`: No payload, requests the current sync iteration (if any) to be shut down.
 3. `line_text`: Payload is a serialized JSON object received from the sync service.
 4. `line_binary`: Payload is a BSON-encoded object received from the sync service.